Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Lessons/Lesson9.md

 3. Assess:
 - the suitability of a given design pattern to solve a given problem
 - the trade offs (pros/cons) inherent in choosing high-level (MVC, MVVM, etc.) design patterns
-4. Implement basic examples of MVVM explored in this class
+4. Implement basic examples of XXX explored in this class

 <!-- 1.
 Identify and describe